LoopKit/loopdocs/docs/nightscout/remote-commands.md

     * This is where you can scan your QR code from the&nbsp;_<span translate="no">Loop</span>_&nbsp;phone or the saved QR screenshot
     * As soon as the camera reads the QR code, an OTP will begin to appear
     * If the&nbsp;_<span translate="no">Loop</span>_&nbsp;phone is handy, wait a cycle or two and ensure the 6-digit OTP on the password screen matches that on the&nbsp;_<span translate="no">Loop</span>_&nbsp;phone and they update at the same time
-    * Click Passwords on upper left to return to the prevous screen
+    * Click Passwords on the upper left to return to the previous screen
 * Select Passwords Options
     * Enable the `Autofill Passwords` and check `Keychain`

 ### Using Safari

 * When you use Safari to view your Looper's *Nightscout* site and choose the Careportal (:material-plus-thick:)
-    * Choose a remote command from Event Type drop-down menu (remote commands are at the bottom of the list)
+    * Choose a remote command from the Event Type drop-down menu (remote commands are at the bottom of the list)
     * The OTP will be offered to you for every row - ignore it when entering Carb amount or Absorption Time, or Bolus Amount
     * Select it for the OTP row
     * Note that OTP is not required for Remote Overrides - leave that row blank

 ### Other Authentication Apps

 There are other Authentication apps available.
-Here’s a few options that you can download from your phone’s app store:
+Here are a few options that you can download from your phone’s app store:

 * *1Password*
 * *Authenticator*